 But engineers and developers aren’t always pushing out new features on a regular schedule.
 They often need to spend time on tech debt, infrastructure projects, and bug fixes – i.e. features that aren’t interesting or promotable to customers.

-Since integrations are fast to build (especially if you employ an iPaaS or tech partners to build them) they can be used to supplement your product release schedule.
+Since integrations are fast to build (especially if you employ an iPaaS or tech partners to crowdsource them) they can be used to supplement your product release schedule.
 Promote integrations and your customers will feel like you are still releasing tons of features all the time, while your team works on bigger or back-end projects.

 Many integrations are built and released silently, which could mean your users don’t even know they exist.
 Make sure you promote them just as heavily as your core product features since you want them used just as aggressively.